dcaponi/sveltekit-pocketbase-starter/README.md

 ## 🛜 OAuth Flow
    1. Go to your desired OAuth provider's website and follow their instructions for integrating OAuth2
       1. Set the Redirect URI to `http://localhost:5173/callback`
-         1. there's a `callback` folder in AccountsApp SvelteKit project that handles the auth code response and requests an access token.
+         1. there's a `callback` folder in sveltekit-pocketbase-starter SvelteKit project that handles the auth code response and requests an access token.
 This is why we set the "Application URL" earlier
       2. This should result in a Client ID and Client Secret
    2. In PocketBase go to the Auth Providers setting in the left menu
    3. Select the sprocket icon for the auth providers you have set up and plug in the Client ID and Secret (and other information you may need.
 Microsoft is a more complex example)